swiiny/create-nextjs-dapp/.github/CONTRIBUTING.md

 - Creates a new folder in `./packages` with the specified template name.
 - Copies necessary files from the example template (located in `./packages/example`) to the new template folder.
 These files include `package.json`, `pages/index.tsx`, `tsconfig.json`, `next.config.js`, and `next-env.d.ts`.
-- Adds the new template name to the `templates` array in `./scripts/build.js`.

 This automated process simplifies the initial setup, allowing you to focus on developing the new template.
 Remember to replace `[template-name]` with the actual name of your template when executing the commands.